About the Audioengine S8

 Add deep, low-frequency thrills to your music, movies, and video games with Audioengine's S8 powered subwoofer.
 It makes the perfect companion for your Audioengine speaker system, or a fantastic upgrade to any music system that needs some extra low-end kick.
 The S8's custom down-firing 8" woofer delivers tight, punchy bass that blends in seamlessly with the other speakers in your system.
 Its rock-solid, hand-crafted cabinet features internally braced one-inch thick MDF construction with a beautiful high-gloss white or satin black furniture-grade finish.
 This subwoofer's super-compact build allows for easy out-of-the-way placement behind the couch or under your computer desk, but it looks so good you'll want to display out in the open.

 Audioengine makes it easy to integrate the S8 with your existing system.
 You can hook your receiver or other audio components up to the sub through its LFE or dual line-level inputs featuring both minijack and RCA connections.
 The sub's line-level outputs also give you an easy connection to your powered speakers.
 Adjustable rear-panel controls for crossover and subwoofer volume allow you to easily match up the S8 with your speakers.
 And an auto-sleep standby feature turns the S8 amplifier off when you're not playing music to conserve energy.
+And with an Audioengine W3 wireless adapter, you can make a wireless connection to your speaker system.

 - built-in 125-watt RMS Class D amplifier